- Category: Federal Agencies

 WAFWA Reports on 2016 Lesser Prairie-Chicken Range-wide Plan Conservation Progress

 On March 31, the Western Association of Fish and Wildlife Agencies (WAFWA) submitted to the U.S. Fish and Wildlife Service its third annual report detailing achievements under the Lesser Prairie-Chicken Range-wide Conservation Plan.
 Among other highlights, WAFWA reported on the purchase of an ecologically significant piece of property in Kansas, which permanently protects nearly 30,000 acres of high-quality lesser prairie-chicken habitat.

-The range-wide plan is a collaborative effort of WAFWA and the state wildlife agencies of Texas, New Mexico, Oklahoma, Kansas and Colorado.
-It was developed to ensure conservation of the lesser prairie-chicken with voluntary cooperation of landowners and industry.
-The plan allows agriculture producers and industry to continue operations while reducing impacts to the bird and its grassland habitat.
+The range-wide plan is a collaborative effort of the state wildlife agencies of Texas, New Mexico, Oklahoma, Kansas and Colorado and is administered by WAFWA.
+It was developed to promote conservation by providing a blueprint for lesser prairie-chicken conservation through voluntary cooperation of landowners, land management agencies and industry participants.
+This plan allows participants to continue operations while restoring and maintaining habitat and reducing development impacts to the bird and its habitat.